19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Hit Points.md

 When your HP is reduced to 0, you start [Dying](../../Game%20Procedures/Conditions/Dying.md), are [Wounded](../../Game%20Procedures/Conditions/Wounded.md), and gain a [Scar](Scars.md).

-You can take 6 minutes to [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover) 1d4 + [Constitution](../The%20Ability%20Scores/Constitution.md) HP.
+You can take a [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round) to [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover) 1d4 + [Constitution](../The%20Ability%20Scores/Constitution.md) HP.
 Magic can heal HP more quickly.

 *Objects may be given HP to represent how tough they are.*